thymaro/ncl-tex-listings/README.md

 Learn how to access the file anyway.
 Look it up on [tex.se](tex.stackexchange.com) or whatever.

 Ok, nuff kiddin'.
 I know nobody will ever read this.
 I mean, who on earth uses TeX **and** NCL in one sitting?!
 You nerds!

+Nevertheless, if you see a way to improve on this file, please feel free to fork it and add a pull request.